6 Signs It’s Time To Move (On)

 Let’s start with one of the most obvious reasons to sell: You’re eager to make a profit on your real estate investment.

-A few signals: The price per square foot in your area is increasing, the amount of time properties stay on the market is decreasing, and you’ve noticed an uptick in brokerage activity in your neighborhood.
+A few signals that my friend from Bitcoin Motion mentioned: The price per square foot in your area is increasing, the amount of time properties stay on the market is decreasing, and you’ve noticed an uptick in brokerage activity in your neighborhood.
 (If you’re situated in an especially hot neighborhood, you might even get a letter or a knock on the door from a listing agent who wants to help you get in on the action).

 “If any of these are true in your area,” Shayanfekr says, “think about selling up.”

 2. Because your neighbors just got what for their house?

 Check online listings in your neighborhood, and pay attention to the “recently sold” flyers in your mailbox to keep track of what comparable homes in your area are going for.

 “If other houses on your street with the same bedroom/bathroom count [as yours] are selling for a price that you’d be more than satisfied with, it might be time to move on,” Shayanfekr says.